 It is notable that the A9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Pentax Q does not offer wifi capability.
+In contrast, the Pentax Q does not provide wifi capability.

 Both the Pentax Q and the A9 have been discontinued, but can regularly be found used on eBay.
 The Pentax Q was replaced by the Pentax Q10, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.

 So how do things add up?
 Is the Pentax Q better than the Sony A9 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.